-The Teaching & Learning Excellence Division (TLED) and the Office of Distance and Alternative Education (ODAE) work diligently to provide comprehensive support services for potential and current distance education faculty.
+The Office of Distance and Alternative Education (ODAE) works diligently to provide comprehensive support services for potential and current distance education faculty.
 Austin Community College (ACC) currently offers 25 online degree programs and 15 online certificates.

 Review the Distance Education Handbook and Administrative Policies and Faculty Requirements page.
 Use the Faculty Guide below to help you get started on developing and delivering your course.
 The Faculty Guide includes all the information you need for a successful online course, including online forms.
 There is also a Teaching Online FAQ.

 The links below will help you make your distance education courses a success.
 Please do not hesitate to contact us with any questions or need assistance via email@example.com.

 Do you have a face-to-face course that you’d like to transform to an online or hybrid version?
 Want to get started with planning a new hybrid or online course?

 The Office of Distance & Alternative Education has dedicated QM certified instructional designers to help faculty with the design and development of online courses (fully online & hybrid) and the transformation of face-to-face courses to online.
 Visit the Teaching Consultations & Support page to learn more about our services.

 Online Course Development & Review